symbol/symbol-docs/source/guides/restriction/delegating-mosaic-restrictions-to-a-third-party.rst

     Use case diagram

-In this guide, we will be restricting accounts to trade with cc.shares—mosaic created by ComfyClothingCompany—if the KYC provider does not allow them.
+In this guide, we will be restricting accounts to trade with ``cc.shares``—mosaic created by ComfyClothingCompany—if the KYC provider does not allow them.

 *************
 Prerequisites